cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 }
 ```

-If module 2 passed the capability key to module 3, module 3 could then claim it and call module 1 just like module 2 did.
+If module 2 passed the capability key to module 3, module 3 could then claim it and call module 1 just like module 2 did
+(in which case module 2 could no longer call `GetCapability`, since it would then be owned uniquely by module 3).

 ## Status